Awful bedtimes, anxious child.

 January 15, 2019

-This afternoon I visited the post adoption support team, mainly to get clarification that what we are doing is correct with regards to bedtime and to get some tips which support the therapeutic parenting style.
+This afternoon I visited the post-adoption support team, mainly to get clarification that what we are doing is correct with regard to bedtime and to get some tips which support the therapeutic parenting style.

-They quickly came to the conclusion that the anxieties at bed time (either refusing to go to bed and often getting wound up and kicking off, or waking in the night with an anxious tummy ache, which have been since a tummy bug) are brought on my fear.
-By fear of loosing us, or me in particular.
+They quickly came to the conclusion that the anxieties at bedtime (either refusing to go to bed and often getting wound up and kicking off or waking in the night with an anxious tummy ache, which have been since a tummy bug) are brought on my fear.
+By fear of losing us, or me in particular.

 (Come on, who wouldn't want to sleep in this amazing bed!!)